mewisme/mew-language/README.md

     ```

 2. For Linux and macOS users
-- Linux users — The `unzip` package is required to install Mew.
-Use `sudo apt install unzip` to install the package.
+- Linux users — The `unzip` and `jq` package is required to install Mew.
+Use `sudo apt install unzip jq` to install the package.
 - Run the following command in your terminal:
     ```bash
     curl -fsSL mewis.me/install.sh | bash